-In 1993, Gary, Indiana had the highest murder rate of the entire United States.
-It no longer holds that title, but is still considered by many to be a violent and dangerous city.
+In 1993, Gary, Indiana had the highest murder rate in the entire United States.
+It no longer holds that title but is still considered by many to be a violent and dangerous city.
 Drug dealers fight to protect their stocks and their territories.
 Besides dealing in drugs, many gang members also deal in guns, providing arms to gang members in the Chicago area.

 Substance Abuse and Addiction Figures Higher in the Northwest than Rest of State

 Understandably, statistics for addiction and treatment in Lake County and surrounding counties are higher than statistics in the remaining Indiana counties which are largely rural.
 For example, in 2008, state agencies reported that twelfth-grade students in the region report higher levels of drug use than any other students across the state.